YttrisL/maimai-dx-conversion-guide/README.md

-The guide's guiding principle is **total software fidelity**: the goal is never to modify the game's own software, but to make the hardware adaptation invisible to it, so the resulting cabinet stays compatible with the way most private maimai DX servers expect a genuine cabinet to behave.
+The guide's guiding principle is **total software fidelity**: the goal is never to modify the game's own software, but to make the hardware adaptation invisible to it, so the resulting cabinet stays the way a genuine cabinet would behave.

 ## Building, running, or publishing this site